metatensor/metatensor/docs/src/about.rst

-1. provide an exchange format for the atomistic machine learning ecosystem, making different players in this ecosystem more interoperable with one another and enhancing collaboration;
+1. provide an exchange format for the atomistic machine learning ecosystem, making different players in this ecosystem more interoperable with one another and enhancing collaboration: :ref:`metatensor-goal-exchange`;
-2. make it easier and faster to prototype new machine learning representations, models and algorithms applied to atomistic modeling;
+2. make it easier and faster to prototype new machine learning representations, models and algorithms applied to atomistic modeling:
+   :ref:`metatensor-goal-prototype`;
-3. run large scale simulations using machine learning interatomic potentials, with fully customizable potentials, directly defined by the researchers running the simulations.
+3. run large scale simulations using machine learning interatomic potentials, with fully customizable potentials, directly defined by the researchers running the simulations: :ref:`metatensor-goal-simulation`;

 If you agree with any of these goals, you might find metatensor useful!
 We try to make metatensor usable for any single one of these goals, it is perfectly fine to only use it for a subset of its capacities.

+.. _metatensor-goal-exchange:

 Metatensor as an exchange format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^